 It is essential that all the application documents (a)-(h) should be carefully completed in English, typed/printed or written in block letters (i.e. they must be written legibly in printed letters, sans-serif fonts, and not in cursive, so that it can be read easily.) on A4- or US letter-sized white paper.
 Official English translation is required for every formal document given in other languages.
-Application documents are non-returnable. - (a) Form "Application for Admission for 2024 Engineering Science 21st Century Master's and Doctoral Course Program for International Students with a MEXT Scholarship" completed and signed. - (b) "Details of proposed study" completed in about 2,000 words on the prescribed form. - (c) Abstract of applicant's bachelor thesis for master's course application or that of master's thesis for doctoral course application, written in English within 2,000 words on the prescribed form. - (d) Official document certifying the date or expected date of applicant's graduation issued and signed by the officials of the most recent university or graduate school. - (e) Academic records, which also indicate the GPA or its equivalent, issued and signed by officials of the most recent university or graduate school. - (f) A copy of certificate of citizenship or a copy of the applicant's passport on an A4- or US letter-sized paper. - (g) Score report (original document) of the TOEFL test or equivalent as a certificate of English proficiency except for the cases below.
-Your TOEFL score may be sent to us directly from ETS.
-Our ETS institution code is 5413. - Applicants whose first language is English. - Applicants who have graduated from a university located in an English-speaking country. - Applicants who have completed an undergraduate degree program where the language of instruction and examination was English.
-In this case, an official statement from the academic institution will be required, confirming the use of English as the language of instructions and examinations. - (h) Recommendation letter from the Dean of the faculty or school from which the applicant has graduated addressed to the president of Osaka University. - (i) One (1) photo 3.2 by 2.6 cm in size. - Color - Printed on photo quality paper. - Taken within the last 6 months prior to the application date to reflect the current appearance. - Taken clearly in front of a plain background. - Taken in full-face view directly facing the camera including upper body. - With a neutral facial expression and both eyes open.
-Do not wear a hat or head covering.
+Application documents are non-returnable. - (a) Form "Application for Admission for 2025 Engineering Science 21st Century Master's and Doctoral Course Program for International Students with a MEXT Scholarship" completed and signed. - (b) "Details of proposed study" completed in about 2,000 words on the prescribed form. - (c) Abstract of applicant's bachelor thesis for master's course application or that of master's thesis for doctoral course application, written in English within 2,000 words on the prescribed form. - (d) Official document certifying the date or expected date of applicant's graduation issued and signed by the officials of the most recent university or graduate school. - (e) Academic records, which also indicate the GPA or its equivalent, issued and signed by officials of the most recent university or graduate school. - (f) A copy of the applicant's passport on an A4- or US letter-sized paper.
+If this cannot be provided, a copy of certificate of citizenship will be accepted. - (g) A score report (original document) of the TOEFL-iBT, TOEFL-CBT, TOEFL-PBT, IELTS test or equivalent to serve as a certificate of English proficiency, or a certificate from the academic institution verifying that the language of instruction and examinations is English.

+If the applicant has completed an undergraduate or graduate degree program where the language of instruction and examinations is English, an official statement from the academic institution will be accepted as well.